-Children play with props to retell/make up their own stories, including use of the 'Helicopter Story' approach.
+Children play with props to retell/make up their own stories.

 Third milestone: children take part in telling a story using Tales Toolkit with adult help or can create their own story of their day using a visual timetable.
 They begin to become familiar of the way stories are structured